- Ocean Fishing

 Guides, survey results, and tide tables

-The State Finfish Management Project identified the surfperch family, Embiotocidae, as a high priority species group for focused study.
+The Northern and Central California Finfish Research and Management Project identified the surfperch family, Embiotocidae, as a high priority species group for focused study.
 Historically, surfperch have not received the attention reserved for species such as salmon and rockfish.
 The California Department of Fish and Wildlife (CDFW) conducted an intensive multi-year study on barred surfperch in southern California in the late 1950s.
 In 1979, the CDFW documented fishing effort on the sandy beaches in Monterey and Santa Cruz counties.
 Since then the CDFW, in collaboration with the National Marine Fisheries Service/NOAA Fisheries, contracted the Pacific States Marine Fisheries Commission to survey recreational anglers statewide in an effort now known as the California Recreational Fisheries Survey (CRFS).
 CRFS survey priorities have focused on salmon and rockfish, while sandy beach anglers targeting surf species are surveyed less frequently.

 Surfperch (family Embiotocidae) provide year-round angling opportunities for recreational anglers in California's coastal waters.
 Surfperch occupy a variety of habitats ranging from shallow water over sand or rock substrate, to kelp forests, bays, and deeper water (the pink seapearch has been recorded to 750 ft).
 In northern California, redtail and calico surfperch are the two species sought most frequently in shallow water along beaches composed of sand and small rocks, whereas in the central and southern parts of the state, the most commonly caught species along sandy beaches are barred, silver, and walleye surfperch.
 In rocky habitats, striped seaperch, rubberlip seaperch, black perch, and pile perch compose the bulk of the catch.
 Black perch, rubberlip seaperch, shiner perch, and pile perch are the primary species caught in bays along rip rap and piers.